AnishShah1803/AnishShah1803/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Fullstack+Developer;Creative+Problem+Solver;Leetcode+Enjoyer;Keyboard+Enthusiast)](https://git.io/typing-svg)
 # 📖 About Me
-😄 Pronouns: He/Him <br>🔭 I’m currently working on a mech board app that allows users to view anything new in the mechanical keyboard world and keep track of them<br>🌱 I’m currently learning TypeScript and practicing my python<br>🔮 I hope to learn to use kubernetes and docker in the near future <br> 👨‍💻 I have recently begun to test my abilities in JS, Java and Python using Leetcode <br>🎓 Computer Science graduate from Brunel University <br>✨ You can probably tell I am a huge one piece fan <br>
+😄 Pronouns: He/Him <br>🔭 I’m currently working on a mech board app that allows users to view anything new in the mechanical keyboard world and keep track of them<br>🌱 I’m currently learning TypeScript and practicing my python<br>🔮 I hope to learn to use kubernetes and docker in the near future <br> 👨‍💻 I have recently begun to test my abilities in JS, Java and Python using Leetcode <br>🎓 Computer Science graduate from Brunel University <br>✨ One Piece consumer <br>
 📫 How to reach me:
  - Email: **`anish.shah1803@gmail.com`**
  - Discord: **`Anish_S#5897`**